kirstymcnaught/OptiKeyWiki/Cannot-open-Management-Console.md

 Problem with the latest version of the Tobii EyeX software:

-* If you are using a Tobii tracker with EyeX software version 1.8.0+ then the ALT key may change which application is focussed as the EyeX software has a built in window selection action which interferes with the Management Console shortcut (ALT+M).
+* If you are using a Tobii tracker with EyeX software version 2.0.2.219 (or later) then the ALT key may change which application is focussed as the EyeX software has a built in window selection action which interferes with the Management Console shortcut (ALT+M).
 Make sure you are looking at the keyboard, or at OptiKey when the ALT key is pressed as part of the ALT+M shortcut.
 This will make sure that OptiKey keeps focus and the shortcut works correctly.